Pathoschild/smapi-mod-dump/source/~atravita-mods/TapGiantCrops/README.md

 * Works in single player, multiplayer, and split-screen mode.
 * Should be compatible with most other mods, including giant crops from [More Giant Crops](https://www.nexusmods.com/stardewvalley/mods/5263) and [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
 [DynamicGameAssets](https://www.nexusmods.com/stardewvalley/mods/9365?tab=description) giant crops are not yet supported.
 * Doesn't work with Automate yet.
 Working on that!
+* Doesn't work with all giant crops spawned by FTM yet!

 A note: the tappers are refilled at night, so mods with tooltips (like UI Info Suite) will show them as empty after collection.